DataDog/integrations-extras/filemage/README.md

 ddev -e release build filemage
 ```

-### Installing
+### Installing The Package

-Once you built the package wheel, install it on a host:
+Once you've built the wheel package, install it on a host:

-1. If the datadog agent is not installed yet [Install the Datadog Agent][2].
+1. Ensure that the [Datadog Agent][2] is installed.

 2. Install the package: